 The regional community benefits from being informed and educated on how to become more risk literate and resilient to climate change.
-The benefits accrue immediately and
+The benefits accrue immediately and into the future.

 Need is created by the community trying to understand climate change and its impact on their current and future environment